CORPORATE GOVERNANCE GUIDELINES

 8. The Compensation Committee makes recommendations to the Board regarding compensation, benefits and incentive arrangements for officers and other key employees of the Company.
 5

-9. The Governance and Stockholder Relations Committee identifies individuals qualified to be become Board members, consistent with criteria approved by the Board and recommends the director nominees to be selected by the Board.
+9. The Governance and Stockholder Relations Committee identifies individuals qualified to be Board members, consistent with criteria approved by the Board and recommends the director nominees to be selected by the Board.
 6

 10. The Risk Oversight Committee oversees the Company’s risk management process and provides reasonable assurance that processes are in place to identify, assess, monitor, manage and disclose risks that may have a material adverse effect on the achievement of the Company’s strategic objectives.
 7